fescobar/allure-docker-service/README.md

 [INFO] ------------------------------------------------------------------------
 ```

 There are 2 tests, one of them failed.
-Now you can see the `allure-results` diretory was created inside of [allure-docker-java-example](allure-docker-java-example) project.
+Now you can see the `allure-results` diretory was created inside of [allure-docker-java-testng-example](allure-docker-java-testng-example) project.

 Just it has left 1 step more.
 You have to run `allure-docker-service` mounting your `allure-results` directory.